College of Agriculture, Forestry and Natural Resource Management (CAFRNM)

 The U.S. Department of Agriculture (USDA) projects strong employment opportunities for college graduates in the food, agricultural, and natural resources system in the United States.
 The report with employment projections for 2005-2010, based on a national study, is available from the University of Vermont .

 This data is useful for college students interested in pursuing careers in agriculture and natural resources.

 Contact the College of Agriculture, Forestry & Natural Resource Management

-For general information about UH Hilo, financial aid, student housing, or how to become a student at the University of Hawaiʻi at Hilo, visit UH Hilo's Web Site for further information or to arrange a tour of (CAFNRM) please contact:
+For general information about UH Hilo, financial aid, student housing, or how to become a student at the University of Hawaiʻi at Hilo, visit the UH Hilo Admissions Website for further information or to arrange a tour of (CAFNRM) please contact: